kyushy/kernelci-grafana/README.md

 Default login and password: `admin / admin`

 ### Configure the datasource
-Once your container started, go to http://your-container-url:3000/datasources/edit/1/ and add your account key.
+Once your container started, go to http://your-container-url:3000/datasources/ and create a new datasource.
-You might need to reset the current one to be able to add yours.

-If you have the following error, `Datasource named ${DS_GOOGLE_BIGQUERY} was not found`
+Choose BigQuery and add your json key file.

+### Import dashboards
+Go to http://your-container-url:3000/dashboards and click on `Import` Copy the json file in `kernelci-grafana/dashboard/`.
-Delete the datasource and create a new one.
+Select the Google BigQuery datasource and import.

-### Configure the organisation
-Go to http://your-container-url:3000/admin/orgs and add a new organisation `kernelci`
+Repeat this step for every dashboard.

+### Export your dashboards
+The export feature is accessed in the share window which you open by clicking the share button in the dashboard menu.
+Click the checkbox for sharing for external use and save the json file.

 ### Save/Restore your instance
 #### Save